A Guide to Fostering and Adopting Pets in Cary, NC

 Visit or contact rescues — many are foster-based, so often there's no physical shelter to stroll through; you might meet animals in foster homes or at adoption events.

-Fill out applications — rescues usually require applications, references (personal and vet), sometimes home visits.
+Fill out applications — rescues usually require applications, references (personal and vet), and sometimes home visits.

 Understand the adoption/fostering contract — vaccination, spay/neuter requirements, return policy, etc.